Quick, Light, and Full of Fresh Spring Flavors

 Quick Variations

-If you make this Butter Lettuce Salad recipe, please let us know by leaving a review and rating below!
+If you make this Butter Lettuce Salad recipe, we’d love to hear from you!
+Leave a review and let us know how it turned out!

 Equipment